 When fitting out a kitchen the choice of cabinet fronts determines the look of the entire space.
 This is why it is important to choose based on personal taste, because they are what we see in the kitchen day after day.
 Choices must consider technical aspects, tied to easy maintenance and cleaning, resistance and duration over time, in particular when the cabinet fronts are near a dishwasher, sink or oven which generate heat and humidity.

-Aluminium Frame Panels and Overlapping Panels.
-The aluminium frame is invisible from the front and serves to support exposed panels that resemble smooth cabinet fronts.
-Finishes include wood, glass, Fenix NTM®, laminate or decorative laminates.
+Aluminium Internal Frame Door and Applied Panels.
+The aluminium frame is invisible from the front and serves to support exposed panels that resemble slab doors.
+Finishes include wood, lacquered glass, ceramic, Fenix NTM® and NTA®, HPL….
 The durable, robust and lightweight aluminium structure is resistant to all forms of corrosion and 100% recyclable.

-Chamfered Panel.
-The top or side edge of the cabinet front features a 30° chamfer.
+Chamfered Door.
+The top or side handle edge of the door features a 30° chamfer.
 This why, here at Doimo Cucine, we call it a “30° chamfer door”.
-There is also a version with an additional 45° cut toward the inner face where the front meets the side of the cabinetry.
+There is also a version with an additional 45° cut toward the inner face where the door meets the side of the cabinetry.
 By applying the same cut to the cabinet frame it is possible to create the effect of a single block with a groove handle that appears to continue on the side panels.

 Cabinet fronts are available in a vast range of dimensions: from 15 to 120 cm in width, and from 24 cm for low base cabinets to 216 cm for one-piece tall cabinets.
 Panel thicknesses range from an average of 2 cm to 2.3 cm, as well as other more technical solutions with 1.4 cm thick panels.

 Lacquered.
-A very popular choice because it allows for an almost infinite range of colours, with gloss, matt, super matt and metallic finishes.
+A very popular choice because it allows for an almost infinite range of colours, with gloss, matt, metallic and metal-effect finishes.
 Easy to clean and very resistant.

-Melamine.
-Pressed wood fibre board, finished with a very thin synthetic resin that simulates different textures.
+Tecnolam/Synchroface.
+Pressed wood fibre board, finished with a very thin synthetic resin that simulates different finishes.
 The most economical choice.
 Synchroface represents an evolution with even more realistic textures.

 Wood.
-Wood veneer finishes bring a timeless warmth to the kitchen, in a very broad range of finishes, from polished to matt, to lacquered or painted.
+Wood veneer finishes always bring a timeless warmth to the kitchen, in a very broad range of finishes, matt, lacquered or painted.